Atlanta college graduation speaker pledges to pay off students' debt

-(Reuters) - Billionaire investor Robert Smith surprised graduating students at a college in Atlanta, Georgia, by using his speech at Sunday's commencement ceremony to pledge to pay off the student loan debt of the entire class of 2019.
+(Reuters) - Billionaire investor Robert Smith surprised graduating students at Morehouse College in Atlanta, Georgia, by using his speech at Sunday's commencement ceremony to pledge to pay off the student loan debt of the entire class of 2019.

 Video footage of Smith's remarks show mouths falling agape before students rise to their feet to cheer and applaud as the pledge is made.